legionJP/Caption_Generator/README.md

 # Video Caption Generator

+#
 # Backgorund

 - This Django Web- Project allows users to upload videos, which is processed in the background.
-- After processing and extracting subtitles from the video, the subtitles are returned to the frontend and integrated with the video
+- After processing and extracting subtitles from the video, the subtitles are returned to the front-end and integrated with the video.
-- It also offers closed captions in the many langugaes.
+- It also offers closed captions in many languages.

+#
 # Project Setup Steps/Guide

 1. [Project set up and Postgres SQL Guide](Documentation/postgres_guide.md)